 Acceptance Criteria

-The calculation software (MODFLOW-2000-SSPA and MT3DMS) will require demonstration of accurate solution to a groundwater flow and transport problem or problems representative of Hanford geologic conditions and for which a known solution (analytical is preferred) is available.
+The calculation software (MODFLOW-2000, MODFLOW-2000-MST, and MT3DMS) will require demonstration of accurate solution to a groundwater flow and transport problem or problems representative of Hanford geologic conditions and for which a known solution (analytical is preferred) is available.
 The specific problem(s) and acceptance criteria are identified in CHPRC-00259, MODFLOW and Related Codes Software Test Plan (STP) (Nichols and Clemo 2009) and requirements are be traced in CHPRC-00260, MODFLOW and Related Codes Requirements Traceability Matrix (RTM) (Nichols 2009a).

 Supporting software will not be used to generate decision making basis calculations, but rather support the development and visualization of the solutions.
 Therefore separate testing beyond installation testing will not be required for supporting software.